-Doi ng Business 2019 Albania 10 Agency: Mayor of to The mayor is responsations of the curconstruction permit council provides its The construction de on infrastructure who construction cost.
-Based on Law on Tapplication may be Decision of the Murror in a construction permit the Municipality/Commune onsible for granting of the construction permit.
-Under the current law on Territorial Planning the mayor grants the civitin 45 days from the application date.
-The technical copinion on the request as an integral part of the case folder.
-Evelopment permit is issued only after the payment of the tax chich for Tirana has been defined between 2 - 4 % of the Territory Planning, additional fees for the examination of the approved by the Municipality.
-The Municipality of Tirana with nicipality Council No. 3 dated 05.02.2007, as amended, has mination fee equal to 1% of the value of the investment.
-60 days ALL 1,361,578 11 Agency: Central Te After receiving the I Technical Inspector chnical Inspectorate about the start of construction works echnical Inspectorate building permit, BuildCo has 7 days to inform the Central rate about the start of construction works.
-This is stipulated in 3 "On the control and discipline of construction works."
-1 day no charge 12 Agency : Municipal spection of construction foundations Urban Planning Department ion occurs in 6 7 days.
-1 day no charge 13 Agency : Municipal spection of the completion of construction skeleton Urban Planning Department ion occurs in 6 7 days.
-1 day no charge 14 • d Sewerage Agencies 20 days ALL 40,000 15 Agency: Municipal Within 30 days of corporation Planning Department the Completion of Works and request on-site inspection Urban Planning Department completing construction, BuildCo submits to the Urban ent a report that documents construction materials and end requests an inspection of the construction site.
-1 day no charge 16 Agency: Municipal The final on-site ins authorized licensed adjustment of the s the project has bee permit specification statement.
-Then the report (this is not ar ection from Municipality and obtain compliance report Urban Planning Department spection is managed by the Municipality, which sends over an a compliance inspector.
-The inspector examines the surroundings of the building to the drawings, and certifies that in built in compliance with the development and building is.
-The inspector then signs the inspection completion is Municipal Urban Planning Department issues a compliance in occupancy permit, but based on the compliance report, an ean then be obtained).
-30 days no charge 17 The occupancy per issued.
-Based on the Department makes The occupancy per completed.
-Address accompanied by a second Urban Planning Department rmit is issued only after the compliance report has been the compliance report, the Municipal Urban Planning a decision regarding the issuance of the occupancy permit.
-Trmit grants the right to use the building after construction is used to the Urban Planning Department, the request must be set of documents related to the construction process and by ement, duly signed by the authorized expert.
-30 days no charge 18 Agency : Immovabl Real Estate Registry le Properties Registration Office occupancy permit, BuildCo registers the warehouse with the ry.
+Doin Business 2020 Albania 14 Receive on-site inspection of the completion of construction skeleton Agency : Municipal Urban Planning Department The on-site inspection occurs in 6 7 days.
+1 day no charge 15 Request and connect to water and sewage services Agency : Water and Sewerage Agencies 20 days ALL 40,000 16 Submit Report on the Completion of Works and request on-site inspection Agency : Municipal Urban Planning Department Within 30 days of completing construction, BuildCo submits to the Urban Planning Department a report that documents construction materials and associated costs and requests an inspection of the construction site.
+1 day no charge 17 Receive final inspection from Municipality and obtain compliance report Agency : Municipal Urban Planning Department The final on-site inspection is managed by the Municipality, which sends over an authorized licensed compliance inspector.
+The inspector examines the adjustment of the surroundings of the building to the drawings, and certifies that the project has been built in compliance with the development and building permit specifications.
+The inspector then signs the inspection completion statement.
+Then the Municipal Urban Planning Department issues a compliance report (this is not an occupancy permit, but based on the compliance report, an occupancy permit can then be obtained).
+30 days no charge 18 Obtain occupancy permit Agency : Municipal Urban Planning Department The occupancy permit is issued only after the compliance report has been issued.
+Based on the compliance report, the Municipal Urban Planning Department makes a decision regarding the issuance of the occupancy permit.
+The occupancy permit grants the right to use the building after construction is completed.
+Addressed to the Urban Planning Department, the request must be accompanied by a set of documents related to the construction process and by the completion statement, duly signed by the authorized expert.
+30 days no charge 19 Register with the Real Estate Registry Agency : Immovable Properties Registration Office Upon receiving the occupancy permit, BuildCo registers the warehouse with the Real Estate Registry.
 60 days ALL 4,320

-[⇒]Takes place simultaneously with previous procedure.
+⇉Takes place simultaneously with previous procedure.